 Another important B vitamin for healthier and stronger nails is folate or folic acid (B-9).
 This vitamin helps generate new cells and tissues in your body so it is important for promoting both air and nail growth.
 A deficiency in folate can result in a pigment change in your nails as well as making them rigid and brittle.

 B-12m is commonly found in animal foods, such as meat, poultry, fish, eggs, and dairy, so if you are a vegetarian or vegan, then it may be advisable to supplement your diet with supplements.
 On the other hand, folate can be found in dark green vegetables, citrus fruits, beans, peas, lentils, nuts, seeds, and avocado.
 So if you are not getting enough fruits, vegetables, or grains in your diet you may also want to consider supplementation.
-If you are interested in efficiency and your interests go beyond just improving your nails to improving your overall health (to which many B-vitamins contribute), then a great option is to take a B-complex supplement.
+If you are interested in efficiency and your interests go beyond just improving your nails to improving your overall health (to which many B-vitamins contribute), then a great option is to take our Tropical Oasis Liquid B-Complex supplement.

 Zinc is a mineral that is essential to your overall health with especially great effects when it comes to having healthy skin and nails.

 Zinc assists in the growth and division of cells.
 Given that nail cells grow and divide quickly relative to other types of cells, zinc deficiencies can cause major problems in these areas.
 If you do not get enough zinc, then this can cause the degeneration of the nail plate which is often indicated by the appearance of little white spots on the nails.

 Luckily, there are a number of great sources for zinc from both animal products and vegetables.
 In the animal product category, great sources of zinc include meats like beef, chicken, fish, and eggs and dairy products like milk and cheese.
 In the vegetable category, great sources of zinc include black beans, chickpeas, nuts, soy, and a variety of other seeds.